CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

   basic information and pointers

 **icepack/**
   subdirectory for the Icepack model.
-The Icepack subdirectory includes Icepack specific scripts, drivers, and documentation.
+The icepack subdirectory includes Icepack specific scripts, drivers, and documentation.
 CICE only uses the columnphysics source code under **icepack/columnphysics/**.

 **cicecore/**
   directory for CICE source code.